department-of-veterans-affairs/va.gov-team/products/Debt Resolution/Financial-Status-Report/research/mar-2021/conversation-guide.md

 ## First Task: Find info about financial assistance - 10 min

+Alright, go ahead and open a web browser.
+I'm going to give you a scenario to set the stage for what we're going to be chatting about:
-Imagine that you've been taking courses at your local college using your CH 33 (Post-9/11 GI Bill) benefits.
-However, you decided to reduce your course load and have  dropped a class.
-You've received letters about a CH 33 debt as a result of dropping the class, but you will not  be able to make payments.
-You're now trying to find information about your other options to resolve the debt.
+Imagine you receive Post-9/11 GI Bill benefits, and you've been taking courses at your local college using these benefits.
+However, you decided to reduce your course load, so you dropped a class.
+You've received a letter in the mail about a debt as a result of dropping the class, but you aren't able to make payments.
+You're now trying to find information about other available options to resolve the debt.
 What would you do next?

 \[Once on VA.gov\]